Less but better.

 The visualisation phase usually takes 4-6 weeks to complete, often resulting in many revisions and refinements until Piers is happy that the design both conforms to the Pinion design code, meets the needs of the business and the desires of the customers.

-– Example: The new Atom watch would reference the original version.
+– Example: The new Atom 39 watch would reference the design of the original version.
 Piers was keen to keep the dial a similar size as before, resulting in a wider aperture on a smaller case and the date window integrated at 3H.

-– Example: Piers produces the detailed Atom 39 dial drawing in Adobe Illustrator.
-This accurate scale drawing can then be easily translated into drawings for the dial maker to use.
+– Example: Piers produces the detailed Atom 39 watch dial drawing in Adobe Illustrator.
+This accurate scale design can then be easily translated into guides for the dial maker to use.

-A short prototyping phase will commence with samples of most components being made so that Piers can see how these look and for any changes to be made before heading into production.
+A short watch prototyping phase will commence with samples of most components being made so that Piers can see how these look and for any changes to be made before heading into full watch production.

 Once the watch design goes into manufacture, the parts are made by the separate companies, delivering them to Pinion over a 3-4 month period.
 Piers inspects finished parts for quality control.